Tudat/tudat/tutorials/jsonInterface/tutorials/unperturbedSatellite/index.rst

          }
       }

-The first body, :jsonkey:`Earth`, has the key :jsonkey:`useDefaultSettings` set to :literal:`true`, which means that its properties (such as gravitational parameter) will be loaded automatically.
-For this simple propagation, since we are not considering additional celestial bodies, we can place Earth anywhere, e.g. in the global frame origin (i.e. in the Solar system barycentre).
-We do that by defining :jsonkey:`bodies.Earth.ephemeris` to be of type :literal:`constant` and we use a constant zero state (we also assume it is stationary).
-The order in which the keys :jsonkey:`useDefaultSettings` and :jsonkey:`ephemeris` are defined inside the :jsonkey:`bodies.Earth` objects is irrelevant: the default settings will always be loaded first, and then the settings specified in the input file (if any) will override the default ones.
+The first body, :jsonkey:`Earth`, has the key :jsonkey:`useDefaultSettings` set to :literal:`true`, which means that its properties (such as gravitational parameter, atmosphere, etc.) will be loaded automatically.

 The second body, :jsonkey:`Asterix`, does not specify the key :jsonkey:`useDefaultSettings`, which defaults to :literal:`false`.
 Thus, no properties will be loaded from Spice.
 Since no perturbations are considered in this propagation, we need not specify a mass or aerodynamic properties.
 Thus, we only need to provided an :jsonkey:`initialState`.
 We can provide directly a vector with the Cartesian components, or an object defining the different keys of a Keplerian state, as shown above.